jakebailey/jakebailey.github.io/content/posts/pnpm-dt-2/index.md

 - Got lucky, addressing both problems by simply shifting some code around.
 - Made `pnpm` 4x faster!
 (For this super ridiculous test case, anyway.)

 I hope this was informative.
-Profiling is an exellent trick to have in your toolbox.
+Profiling is an excellent trick to have in your toolbox.
 Sometimes, you'll be unlucky and it won't show you much.
 But, when you _do_ find something, it's worth having spent a few minutes trying it out.